Joseph Sterett

-Lieutenant Colonel Joseph Sterett (1773-1821), also known as Joseph Sterrett, was a Maryland militia officer who served during the Battle of Baltimore during the War of 1812.
+Joseph Sterett (1773–1821), also known as Joseph Sterrett, was a Maryland militia officer who served during the Battle of Baltimore during the War of 1812.
 At the Battle of Bladensberg and the Battle of North Point he commanded the 5th Maryland Regiment, composed largely of volunteers from Baltimore.

 Early life

 Sterett was born in 1773.
 He married Molly Harris, and farmed at a 260-acre slave plantation known as "Mount Deposit".
 The couple had eleven children.
-They are as follows (YOB & Death where documented in parenthesis): David Harris (1801), Essex (1803-1835), Frances Mary (1804-1805), Josephine (1805-1826), James William I(1807-1808), James William II (1808-1857), Mary Harris Winder(1810-1876), Joseph(1812-1874),Maria Ridgley Hollins (1814-1852), Louisa Sherlock Hollins (1816-1889), and Augusta Temple (1818-1819).
+They are as follows (YOB & Death where documented in parentheses): David Harris (1801), Essex (1803–1835), Frances Mary (1804–1805), Josephine (1805–1826), James William I (1807–1808), James William II (1808–1857), Mary Harris Winder(1810–1876), Joseph (1812–1874), Maria Ridgley Hollins (1814–1852), Louisa Sherlock Hollins (1816–1889), and Augusta Temple (1818–1819).

 War of 1812

 Battle of Bladensberg

-When war broke out between the United States and Great Britain, Sterett commanded the 5th Maryland Regiment, a so-called "dandy regiment" which was composed of around 500 men, mostly volunteers raised from the City of Baltimore.
-The 5th first saw action at the Battle of Bladensberg on August 24, 1814, where the regiment was placed in the first line of defense, and where the defending Americans would be routed by the British.
+When war broke out between the US and Britain, Sterett commanded the 5th Maryland Regiment, a so-called "dandy regiment" which was composed of around 500 men, mostly volunteers raised from the City of Baltimore.
+The 5th first saw action at the Battle of Bladensburg on August 24, 1814, where the regiment was placed in the first line of defense, and where the defending Americans would be routed by the British.

-Pressed by the British attack, some of the militia units broke under fire and fell back, leaving the 5th exposed to the full weight of the enemy.
-Sterett's men "gallantly" held their ground, pushing the British back at bayonet point, but the 5th was soon flanked by the advancing enemy and Brigadier General Tobias Stansbury soon ordered a full retreat.
-Although the 5th had "evinced a disposition to make a gallant resistance", it was out-flanked by the redcoats and eventually forced to retreat in some disorder.
-After the battle, British forces entered Washington DC and burned many public buildings in the city.
+Pressed by the British attack, some of the militia units broke under fire and fell back, leaving the 5th exposed to the full weight of the British army.
+Sterett's men "gallantly" held their ground, briefly pushing the British back, but the 5th was soon outflanked by advancing British troops and Brigadier General Tobias Stansbury soon ordered a full retreat.
+Although the 5th had "evinced a disposition to make a gallant resistance", it was outflanked by the British and eventually forced to retreat in some disorder.
+After the battle, British forces entered Washington and burned several government buildings in the city.